 Everything just seems more comfortable when we get in our own bubble and go on autopilot.

 After all, how much more is there to learn about yourself and the world around you?
-The answer: everything!

 To thrive in this 21st-century era of change, it’s in our best interest to try to adopt a growth mindset: the belief that our intelligence is not innate, or fixed.

 Here are five ways you can continuously learn about yourself and develop your growth mindset, long after you earn that college diploma or advanced degree.